nathangeffen/epiagents/intro.md

+---
-# Understanding epidemics
+title: Understanding epidemics
+...

-## The catastrophic effect of plagues
+# The catastrophic effect of plagues

 Intro on Covid (newest)